martini-rodrigo/star-wars-api/README.md

 # Star Wars API

 ## Overview

-It allows users to retrieve details about movies, characters, starships, and more.
-This project aims to utilize data from the SWAPI (Star Wars API) and present it in a structured format.
+This project allows users to retrieve details about movies.
+The goal is to leverage data from the SWAPI (Star Wars API) and present it in a structured format.
+The API is developed following the principles of Hexagonal Architecture, Clean Architecture, and DDD (Domain-Driven Design), enabling a clear and modular organization of the code.

 ---

 ## 📦 Technologies Used